Telerik-Verified-Plugins/PushNotification-DemoApp/README.md

-# Advanced Push Notifications Sample App for PhoneGap/Cordova
+# [DEPRECATED] Advanced Push Notifications Sample App for PhoneGap/Cordova

 > **IMPORTANT** This sample is deprecated and will no longer be maintained.
 To learn how to integrate push notifications in your app with Telerik Platform, see the [Basic Push sample hybrid app](http://docs.telerik.com/platform/samples/backend-services-push-hybrid/) or the [Advanced Push sample hybrid app](http://docs.telerik.com/platform/samples/backend-services-push-hybrid-advanced/).